 It’s tantalizing to think about, right?
 And the good news is, the ability to streamline your business and leverage expertise where it really counts – in your people – is a possibility for companies of any size.
 Organizations invest massive sums of money and time in people management: recruiting, HR tasks, and payroll all incur organizational costs.
 To free up resources to focus on competing, many organizations have turned to co-employment to offset employer responsibilities, costs, and risks by partnering with another organization to take this on.

-In a co-employment arrangement, a business shares employment responsibilities with professional employment organization (PEO), enabling the business to offload its HR obligations to the PEO while still providing complete control over daily responsibilities and core job functions.
+In a co-employment arrangement, a business shares employment responsibilities with a professional employment organization (PEO), enabling the business to offload its HR obligations to the PEO while still providing complete control over daily responsibilities and core job functions.

 Co-employment enables organizations with limited resources to offset their risk and overhead while allowing them to onboard top talent.
 This option is particularly advantageous for organizations looking to up their technology edge, as this specialized workforce requires additional skill to recruit, onboard, and retain.

 From the smallest startups to the largest-scale Enterprises, developing world-class software solutions depends on world-class IT talent.
-But not all organizations have the IT resources in house to provide the software development services, quality assurance, and testing required to remain on the cutting edge.
+But not all organizations have the IT resources in-house to provide the software development services, quality assurance, and testing required to remain on the cutting edge.
 Enter IT team augmentation, or co-employment, where suddenly the playing field is a lot more level, regardless of existing IT resources and talent.

 Under this model, your business is responsible for two areas: